FarmBot-Docs/farmbot-genesis/v1.5/Extras/troubleshooting/are-my-encoders-working.md

 ---
 title: "Are my encoders working?"
 slug: "are-my-encoders-working"
-excerpt: "Problem description: FarmBot is having trouble with measuring movements.
+description: "Problem description: FarmBot is having trouble with measuring movements.
 Learn how to interpret and diagnose common encoder issues, what causes them, and how to fix them."
 ---

 * toc